Affinity Mentoring Programs

 Are there program-sponsored events?

-Each mentoring program will offer approximately one mentor-mentee networking event each quarter.
-Events are scheduled by the sponsoring student organization and may vary by program.
+Each mentoring program will offer approximately one mentor-mentee virtual networking event each quarter.
+Virtual events are scheduled by the sponsoring student organization and may vary by program.

 How do I sign up?

-- Wednesday, October 30 at 5 pm: Deadline to sign up as a mentee
+- October 16: Deadline to sign up as a mentee

-- Early November: Mentees will receive an email introducing them to their mentor
+- November 9: Mentees will receive an email introducing them to their mentor

 Who should I contact with additional questions?